We don’t support this browser anymore.

 Our view

 Melrose is a pure-play, high-quality aerospace business.
-Its Structures division, which deals with building the body and wings of planes, took some shine off performance due to supply-chain issues holding back growth.
+Its Structures division, which deals with building the body and wings of planes, took some shine off performance due to supply-chain issues and customers running down their inventories.
 But the ongoing restructuring programme, contract repricings, and new commercial agreements mean there’s room for improvement in the near-to-medium term.

 While the aviation sector can be volatile, we think the current outlook for long-term growth is solid.
-Melrose's exposure to military as well as commercial customers provides a welcome layer of diversification.
+Melrose's exposure to both military and commercial customers provides a welcome layer of diversification.

 Airlines are also looking to upgrade their ageing fleets after several years of Covid-related underinvestment.
-That's resulted in record order backlogs to supply components for more than 14,000 Boeing and Airbus aircraft at the least count, stretching all the way out beyond 2030.
+That's resulted in record order backlogs to supply components for Boeing and Airbus aircraft stretching all the way out beyond 2030.
 That gives the group good revenue visibility and means we see the potential for high single-digit revenue growth over the next few years.

 The group's Engines segment has Risk and Revenue Sharing Partnerships (RRSPs) with engine makers - 17 out of 19 of which are in the cash-generation phase.
 The RRSPs require Melrose to contribute an agreed percentage of the total annual engine costs, and in exchange, it receives the same percentage of total annual engine revenue.
 Considering the long lifetime of an engine model (typically 30+ years), it means Melrose can continue to benefit from ongoing cash flows for decades after engine delivery.

 Profitability in the Engines division continues to impress.
-Last we heard, operating margins were sitting north of 29%, with further improvements expected.
+Operating margins have sped past group targets a year early, with further improvements expected.
 While this sounds attractive, it relies on trimming fixed costs, improving productivity, and resolving issues with unprofitable contracts.
 By no means a straightforward set of tasks.

 Some issues are also outside of Melrose’s control.
 Production trouble at Airbus and quality issues at Boeing have dented timelines, and Melrose previously lowered its 2025 revenue guidance as a result.
 Supply chain issues are likely to remain a challenge for the industry, so we can’t rule out further setbacks.

-Since the demerger of Dowlais, the historic multiples are no longer reflective of Melrose's current operations.
-The new, streamlined Melrose trades at 14.5 times expected earnings, at the low end when compared to peers.
-With an improving market backdrop, we see potential for upside.
+Melrose is currently trading in line with its peers.
+With a formidable market position and an improving industry backdrop, we see the potential for upside.
 But with plenty of operational challenges for Melrose to navigate, there’s likely to be some volatility over the short term.

 Environmental, social and governance (ESG) risk